 4) have a spring, summer and fall harvest

 5) are planted and maintained in an ecologically-friendly manner

-7) are so well-received and beautiful that they encourage the expansion of this program into other areas of Springfield and surrounding communities.
+7) are so well-received and beautiful that they encourage gardening projects in other areas of Springfield and surrounding communities

 In addition to community gardens, genHkids has built and harvested more than a dozen school gardens with our partner school districts.
 Schools benefit from genHkids’ experience in garden creation, funding assistance, location selection, design, building, planting, education of students, harvesting and consumption of that harvest by students.
 Vegetable gardens connect children with the source of their food, introduce new flavors and textures, provide physical activity, and expand math, science and reading curriculum to real world situations.

 Our Grow Your Grub program teaches children to grow their own food, provides lessons in nutrition and stewardship, and allows them to harvest food and sample the fruits of their labors.
 Research shows that children who participate in the production of their food, whether in gardens or the kitchen, are much more likely to try, and to like, those food options, and vegetable gardens are an excellent opportunity to expand young palates and instill healthy eating habits.